TiffanyVlaar/TiffanyVlaar.github.io/Research.md

 permalink: /research/
 ---

-Research Interests: Molecular Dynamics, Deep Learning Theory, Numerical methods for Stochastic Differential Equations (SDEs), Bayesian statistics, Sampling Methods.
+Research Interests: Mathematics for Deep Learning, Sampling Methods, Molecular Dynamics, Deep Learning Theory, Numerical methods for Stochastic Differential Equations (SDEs), Bayesian Deep Learning, and Physics-informed Machine Learning.

 Papers: <br>
+Multirate Training of Neural Networks, preprint: arXiv:2106.10771, 2021.

+What can linear interpolation of neural network loss landscapes tell us?, preprint: arXiv:2106.16004, 2021.

 [Constraint-based Regularization of Neural Networks]({{TiffanyVlaar.github.io}}/jekyll/update/2020/10/04/ConstraintBasedReg). *Accepted as spotlight presentation for NeurIPS 2020 Optimization for ML workshop and I received the best student paper award.* <br>
 In this paper we use constrained stochastic differential equations to train deep neural networks.
 We provide a general framework with accompanying discretization schemes and a statistical guarantee on the convergence of the training.
 This general framework enables the implementation of powerful new constraints, such as orthogonality of the weight matrix.